Kathryn (Kate) Grace Truitt, Ph.D.

-Refund Policy: If a participant is unable to attend and notifies IE-CAMFT 24 hours in advance of the training, full reimbursement will be sent within ten (10) working days.
+Refund Policy: If a participant is unable to attend and notifies IE-CAMFT 72 hours in advance of the training, seminar fee will be fully reimbursed.

 Grievance: If any aspect of the training is not to the full satisfaction of any participant, please notify the coordinator, CEU committee chair, or another IE-CAMFT board member.
 We hope to resolve any issue immediately on-site.
 If not resolved, the full IE-CAMFT board will review and resolve the issue.

 IE-CAMFT wishes all participants to have an excellent learning experience.
 Please notify the coordinator or other board member if you need special accommodations.
 If possible, call Garry Raley at (951) 640-5899 in advance.